axi0m/ratatoskr/README.md

 ## Usage ##

+### Environment ###

-Assumes you have pipenv installed, in your path and you've got a GitHub OAuth or Personal Access Token exported to environmental variable `GITHUB_TOKEN`.
+Assumes you have pipenv installed, in your path and you've got a GitHub Personal Access Token exported to environmental variable `GITHUB_TOKEN`.
 Python 3.6+

 You must create a reference file called `GitHub_Tools_List.csv` in the current working directory with the URLs of the repositories you want to monitor.